Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Nurse salary range

 A nursing career offers a high salary range for your level of education and can be a good choice for a more financially secure future.
-According to 2021 data from the U.S. Bureau of Labor Statistics (BLS), the salary range for registered nurses was 59,450 to 120,250 a year.
+According to May 2023 data from the U.S. Bureau of Labor Statistics (BLS), the salary range for registered nurses was $63,720 to $132,680, with a median wage of $86,070, a year.

 Furthermore, concentrating in a specific area of nursing may enhance your earning ability.
 Registered nurses who have experience or are specialized in particular fields such as critical care can earn higher wages, though salaries also vary widely by region or location.